NBISweden/workshop-reproducible-research/docs/conda.md

     - run quality control on these using FastQC
 * We will start by making a Conda yml-file that contains the required packages to perform these steps.
 * Later in the course, you will update the Conda yml-file with more packages, as the analysis workflow is expanded.
-* Make a yaml file called `environment.yml` for our tutorial project looking like this:
+* Make a yaml file called `environment.yml` for our tutorial project looking like this, and save it in the current directory (should be `reproducible_research_course/conda`):

 ```yaml
 channels: